 - 1. Have and fully implement a site specific SMP. - 2.
 Review the SMP at least once a year.
 Note the date of review and the name(s) of the personnel that conducted the review in the SMP. - 3.
-Retain and provide the SMP per the requirements in S10.D. - The responsible party, as identified in General Condition G1, must sign the SMP and all of its modifications.
+Retain and provide the SMP (including the site map and all four main sections and applicable incorporate plans) per the requirements in \$10.C. - 4.
+The responsible party, as identified in General Condition G1, must sign the SMP and all of its modifications.